 Our desire is that students leave us as mature, independent learners who are ready to take responsibility for their continued education into secondary school.
 To ensure that their ongoing education continues to be of the highest calibre, we are in partnership with many secondary schools, which offer excellent opportunities for our students.
-This prospectus introduces you to the school and what it offers to our
+This prospectus introduces you to the school and what it offers to our pupils.

 We warmly invite you to visit us and see for yourself.

-Comments from our Junior Governors
+Comments from previous Junior Governors

 Our School Standards